- Agronomic: Quinoa

 - Farm Business Management: marketing management

 - Sustainable Communities: local and regional food systems

-- Verifying Viable ND varieties (cherry vanilla and brightest brilliant rainbow)
+- Verify Viable North Dakota varieties of quinoa (cherry vanilla and brightest brilliant rainbow).

 - Develop producer-friendly planting, harvesting, and marketing processes.

 - Increase genetic and bio-diversity of cropping systems.

 - Educate the public about the benefits of locally grown quinoa through farm tours, conference presentations, kitchen-based classes, and printed materials.